-Longitudinal multilevel models were employed to determine the efficacy of BEST with sign and BEST without sign when compared to Treatment as Usual.
+Longitudinal multilevel models were employed to determine the efficacy of BEST with sign and BEST without sign when compared with Treatment as Usual.
 The models are robust to small amounts of missing data and as such, incomplete cases could be included (Finch et al., 2019).

-We intended to include functional communication as an outcome measure using the FOCUS (Focus on the Outcomes for Children Under Six) (Thomas-Stonell et al., 2012) questionnaire.
-Due to poor response rate for this measure (<40%), analysis of functional communication was not carried out.
-We had close to complete data for all direct measures (see appendix 3).
+We intended to include functional communication as an outcome measure using the FOCUS questionnaire.
+Due to poor response rate for this measure (< 40%), analysis of functional communication was not carried out.
+We had close to complete data for all direct measures (see Table C1).

-Analyses were therefore completed for the dependent variables displayed in table 5 at both outcome and follow-up:
+Analyses were therefore completed for the dependent variables displayed in Table 6 at both outcome and follow-up.